rugeer/seed-sales-prediction/README.md

 - Once you start the webserver just visit `http://127.0.0.1:5000/docs` for the default settings.
 - This will load up interactive API documentation based on SwaggerAPI
 - If you specify custom host/port then just visit `http://<your_specified_host>:<your_specified_port>/docs`
 - The interactive website allows you to test the API's and see the schemas.

+## Theory

+- The model is based on Bayesian statistics for modeling the mean value of monthly sales using Normal conjugate priors.
+- The model parameters get updated with arrival of new monthly sales data for each month, and the model becomes more precise.
+- The paper for calculating the posterior can be found [here](https://people.eecs.berkeley.edu/~jordan/courses/260-spring10/lectures/lecture5.pdf)
+- The modelling of yearly sales is based on the property of normal distributions where the summations of normals is also a normal
+- The 95% predictive interval is based on the yearly sales normal distribution.
+- Currently, I set a fixed value for standard deviation of the monthly sales (the EXPECTED_MONTHLY_SALES_VARIANCE variable in settings.py), which is not very precise (just a best guess), so in the next iteration, this variable should be random as well (also in the paper).